 Last minute gift ideas create a sense of urgency that pushes shoppers to act fast.
 When buyers feel time slipping away, conversion rates rise - and for print-on-demand sellers prepared to meet the moment, those rushed purchases are some of the most profitable orders of the year.

-But there's a quiet assumption running through most "last minute gift" articles online: that fast = compromise.
-That if a buyer didn't plan ahead, they have to settle for a gift card or a generic Amazon item.
+But there’s a quiet assumption running through most “last minute gift” articles: that fast = compromise - that if a buyer didn’t plan ahead, they have to settle for a gift card or a generic Amazon item.
 Inside Podbase, our seller and production data tells a different story.
-The right POD setup can deliver a custom, personalized physical gift inside the same window most retailers reserve for "rush" gift cards — and shoppers will pay a meaningful premium for that.
+The right POD setup can deliver a custom, personalized physical gift inside the same window most retailers reserve for “rush” gift cards - and shoppers will pay a meaningful premium for that.

 Why Last Minute Gifts Are a Goldmine for Sellers